March 3, 2026

 1. Find out if your phone is eSIM compatible or can only take a physical SIM card: While eSIM activations are significantly easier for travel, not all phones support them.
 Figure out if your phone can support an eSIM, as it will narrow down your choices of prepaid SIM cards.

-3. Find out how much data you need: Before you start shopping around, figure out how much data you actually need, so you can narrow down your list based on whether you’re looking for a no data plan, a limited data plan, or an unlimited data plan.
+3. Figure out how much data you need: Before you start shopping around, figure out how much data you actually need, so you can narrow down your list based on whether you’re looking for a no data plan, a limited data plan, or an unlimited data plan.

 4. Set your budget: Prepaid plans are generally a lot more affordable than postpaid and can certainly help you save money and bolster your financial goals.
 Make sure you read the fine print and ensure that any promotional price you’re getting as a new customer isn't part of a “pre-pay up front for a multi-month bundle” or won't expire after the first month if you need the service for longer-term.

-5. Coverage: You can get the best, most affordable phone plan there is, but if the coverage in your area isn’t great, you’re never going to be able to get your money’s worth.
+5. Consider coverage: You can get the best, most affordable phone plan there is, but if the coverage in your area isn’t great, you’re never going to be able to get your money’s worth.
 Look up the coverage first, then decide on a plan based on the network that’s available in your area.

 How to activate a prepaid SIM card